Copernicus Programme

 .partnership

-know.space are leading a consortium to deliver an evalaution of the UK’s participation in Copernicus, together with our partners at Frontier Economics and TerraWatch Space.
+know.space are leading a consortium to deliver an evaluation of the UK’s participation in Copernicus, together with our partners at Frontier Economics and TerraWatch Space.
 Our consortium also contains several expert advisers, bringing leading UK and European perspectives from government, academia and industry.

 .methodology